BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 # Pre-Configured Lottery Game Templates

-When designing your Lottery, there are a few key factors that will determine the profitability that you should keep in mind.
+Your lottery platform comes complete with a selection of pre-configured Lottery games and raffle templates.

+Each has their own merits and are designed to meet different operations and needs.

 - **Prize Table**; How much will you give back to your supporters?
 - **Cost of sales**; Can you sign up subscribers without eating away at your bottom line?

-You can choose between traditional Lottery games, or fixed prize games.
-Each has their own merits and satisfy different organizational needs.

 ## 6/42 Lotto;  £25,000 Jackpot
->**55% Estimated Gross Profit**
+>Estimated Gross Revenue: **55%**
+Best Suited to **Medium to Large charities**
 Choose this Game if you want your supporters to have a moderate chance of winning the Jackpot {.is-success}